fusion94/fusion94.org/src/content/blog/2025-12-30-scotch-vs-irish.md

-- **Bruichladdich (Islay):** Known for pushing boundaries with terroir-driven whiskies, unpeated expressions, and their heavily peated **Octomore** line—some of the most intensely peated whiskies ever made.
+- **Bruichladdich (Islay):** Known for pushing boundaries with terroir-driven whiskies, unpeated expressions, and their heavily peated **Octomore** line, some of the most intensely peated whiskies ever made.
 - **Deanston (Highland):** A lesser-known gem producing organic, unchillfiltered whiskies with a focus on natural character.
 - **Nc'nean (Highland):** One of Scotland's newest distilleries, championing